yyrkoon94/lovelace-idf-mobilite/README.md

 You can see *more options* :
 - Messages : another sensor to display Information message at the StopArea (line problems, ...)
-- Line Type : to display Bus/Tram/Métro and in a future version RER and SNCF lines !!
+- Line Type : to display Bus/Tram/Métro or RER/SNCF lines
-- Exclude Lines : a list of line to exclude to the display (for exemple, to exclude the bus 207, just type bus-207;)
 - Screen Mode : To display the Card like a RATP TV :)
 - Display infomation messages : used for messages to display also Infomation message (and not only perturbations)

+#### Filtering Options
+There are two kinds of filtering :
+- Exclude Lines : a list of line to exclude to the display (for exemple, to exclude the bus 207, just type bus-207;)
+- Exclude Destinations : this one is used for RER/SNCF filtering for filtering specific destinations.
+For exemple if you want to display RER A but only on one way or only a specific destination, you can hide other lines.
+To know the line number to hide, just check the switch "Afficher les références de destination) and you will see the destination number instead of train name.
+Just use these number for filtering.

 ## Credits